Skip to content

 5. Topic:

 It is part of kafka server (broker).
-One Kafka broker may have many topics and each topic has unique data.
-It is unique name of the data streams.
-It is similar to table in database.
-Producer send the data to the specific topic and consumers read the data from the topic and process it as long as it has a read permission to that topic.
-Creating 'n' of topics is depends on architectural design.
+One Kafka broker may have many topics, and each topic has unique data.
+It is a unique name of the data streams.
+It is similar to a table in a database.
+Producer sends the data to the specific topic, and consumers read the data from the topic and process it as long as it has a read permission to that topic.
+Creating 'n' of topics is depending on architectural design.

 6. Partitions:

 It is a small portion of the topic.
-It can be any size (may be large storage or small storage).
-Number of partitions in a topic is also decided by architectural design.
+It can be any size (maybe large storage or small storage).
+The Number of partitions in a topic is also decided by architectural design.

 7. Partitions Offset:

-It is an unique id of a message in the partition.
+It is a unique id of a message in the partition.
 Unique ID is automatically assigned by kafka broker to every message as it arrives in the partition.
 This unique ID will NOT change once it is assigned.
-Unique ID starts from 0 for every message and it is local to that partitions.
+Unique ID starts from 0 for every message, and it is local to that partitions.

 8. Consumer Group: